slevithan/regex/README.md

 ### Interpolating escaped strings

-The `regex` tag escapes special characters in interpolated strings (and values coerced to strings).
-This escaping is done in a context-aware and safe way that prevents changing the meaning or error status of characters outside the interpolated string.
+The `regex` tag escapes regex special characters in interpolated strings (and values coerced to strings).
+This escaping is done in a context-aware way that prevents changing the meaning or error status of characters outside the interpolated string.

 > As with all interpolation in `regex`, escaped strings are sandboxed and treated as complete units.
 For example, a following quantifier repeats the entire escaped string rather than just its last character.
-And if interpolating into a character class, the escaped string is treated as a flag-<kbd>v</kbd>-mode nested union if it contains more than one character node.
+And if interpolating into a character class, the escaped string is treated as a flag <kbd>v</kbd> nested union if it contains more than one character node.

-As a result, `regex` is a safe and context-aware alternative to JavaScript proposal [`RegExp.escape`](https://github.com/tc39/proposal-regex-escaping).
+As a result, the `regex` tag provides an easy and safe alternative to ES2025's [`RegExp.escape`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/escape).

 ```js
 // Instead of